 “For ages we’ve been hiding away in this warehouse doing our thing,” Kelly says.
 “Up until a year ago, two-thirds of our staff was focused on green-coffee buying.
 We’ve always been a coffee-roasting company that’s busy elsewhere.”

-That changed three weeks ago, when the crew tidied up the warehouse and hoisted open its roller door to create Small Batch Cellar Door – a petite takeaway spot that sells espresso, filter coffee, pastries, sandwiches, beer, wine and various pantry goods.
+That changed in June, when the crew tidied up the warehouse and hoisted open its roller door to create Small Batch Cellar Door – a petite takeaway spot that sells espresso, filter coffee, pastries, sandwiches, beer, wine and various pantry goods.
 Nearly everything is house-made.

 While this tiny space – little more than a counter, espresso machine and two display fridges – is unremarkable in itself, it’s the start of a new chapter for Small Batch.

 As a coffee roaster, the company has always had an admirable focus on ethical and sustainable practices.
 Which is to say, paying fair prices for crops raised in healthy soils.
 Yeah, we know – everyone claims to care about and excel at this stuff nowadays, but Small Batch is one of the few roasters that actually does.
 Now it’s bringing that same ethos to other products.